tjingsheng/tp/docs/UserGuide.md

 Introduction to Computer Networks.
 The course is will fufil four course credits, and you would like to map this course for SEP.

-The command you would like to input into the user input box would be:
+The command you would like to input:
 `localcourse add [CS2105] [Introduction to Computer Networks] [4.0]`

 These are the fields you would take note of: